 Our Code of Conduct illustrates all of our morals and values in practical and executable points that we share with everyone we are about to work with to have them sign off on it before we engage.

-The beauty of this level of transparency is that it secures our needs as a sustainable brand and also shines a light into areas where improvement can be made, allowing us to be aware of these areas.
+The beauty of this level of transparency is that it secures our needs as a responsible brand and also shines a light into areas where improvement can be made, allowing us to be aware of these areas.

-Sustainability and transparency are of utmost important to our brand, it is what Triarchy is built on.
+responsibility and transparency are of utmost important to our brand, it is what Triarchy is built on.